 Search Results :

 SAML Single Sign-On (SSO) for your Moodle site can be achieved using our miniOrange SAML SSO plugin.
 Our plugin is compatible with all the SAML compliant Identity providers.
-Here we will go through a step-by-step guide to configure Single Sign-On (SSO) between ADFS as Identity Provider (IdP) and Moodle as Service Provider (SP).
+Here we will go through a step-by-step guide to configure Single Sign-On (SSO) between ADFS as Identity Provider (IDP) and Moodle as Service Provider (SP).

-miniorange img Pre-requisites : Download And Installation
+Pre-requisites : Download and Installation

-To configure ADFS as IdP with Moodle, you will need to install the miniOrange SAML 2.0 SSO plugin:
+To configure ADFS as IDP with Moodle, you will need to install the miniOrange SAML 2.0 SSO plugin:

 SSO Single Sign On to Moodle with Azure, Azure B2C, Okta, ADFS, Keycloak, Onelogin, Gsuite, Shibboleth & many SAML IdPs [24/7 SUPPORT]

-Step 1: Setup ADFS as Identity Provider
+1. Setup ADFS as IDP

-Follow the steps below to configure ADFS as IdP
+Follow the steps below to configure ADFS as IDP

-miniorange img Configure ADFS as IdP
+miniorange img Configure ADFS as IDP

-• In the miniOrange SAML 2.0 SSO plugin, navigate to Service Provider Metadata tab.
-Here, you can find the SP metadata such as SP Entity ID and ACS (AssertionConsumerService) URL which are required to configure the Identity Provider.
+• In the Plugins tab scroll to Service Provider Metadata section you can find the SP metadata such as SP Entity-ID and ACS (AssertionConsumerService) URL which are required to configure the Identity Provider.

 • wordpress saml upload metadata